Dancull/dancull/README.md

 ### Featured Projects

 - **Obfuscate & Encode:** A novel steganography tool using colour channels and biometric seeding for secure data hiding.
-- **Crisis-Tracking-Tool:** A real-time disaster monitoring dashboard built with JavaScript that fetches and visualizes live data from the USGS API.
+- **BinSync:** Architecture documentation and design patterns for the my BinSync SaaS.
-- **Bin-Assistant-Architecture-Tool:** Architecture documentation and design patterns for the my Bin Day Assistant SaaS.
+- - **Crisis-Tracking-Tool:** A real-time disaster monitoring dashboard built with JavaScript that fetches and visualizes live data from the USGS API.

 ---